Hands-on biodiversity: Working together to grow trees from locally gathered seed.

 The Community Tree Nursery is the latest addition to our Growers Hub.
 Launched in summer 2024, this is initially a 14-month pilot project which will enable us to establish our tree growing areas and infrastructure and grow a few thousand native broadleaf trees from locally sourced seed and berries.
 The long term aim is to create a valuable resource for our community that will bring extensive biodiversity and climate change benefits.

-Volunteers and learning are at the core of the project.
-There are lots of opportunities for getting involved – see Read More below for details.
+Volunteers and learning are at the core of the project and there are lots of opportunities for getting involved – see Read More below for details.
 We welcome all ages, abilities and experience and you can attend either a one-off session or make a regular commitment.

 Ultimately the bulk of our trees will be planted into the Broadford Community Woodland, though it may be a few years until the site is completely ready for them and it is likely that many will go into the wider community for the first year or two.